rails/rails/guides/source/contributing_to_ruby_on_rails.md

 The test suite runs with warnings enabled.
 Ideally, Ruby on Rails should issue no warnings, but there may be a few, as well as some from third-party libraries.
 Please ignore (or fix!) them, if any, and submit patches that do not issue new warnings.

 Rails CI will raise if warnings are introduced.
-To implement the same behavior locally set `RAILS_STRICT_WARNINGS=1` when running the test suite.
+To implement the same behavior locally, set `RAILS_STRICT_WARNINGS=1` when running the test suite.

 ### Updating the Documentation

 The Ruby on Rails [guides](https://guides.rubyonrails.org/) provide a high-level overview of Rails' features, while the [API documentation](https://api.rubyonrails.org/) delves into specifics.

-If your PR adds a new feature, or changes how an existing feature behaves, check the relevant documentation, and update it or add to it as necessary.
+If your PR adds a new feature or changes how an existing feature behaves, check the relevant documentation and update it or add to it as necessary.

 For example, if you modify Active Storage's image analyzer to add a new metadata field, you should update the [Analyzing Files](active_storage_overview.html#analyzing-files) section of the Active Storage guide to reflect that.